gvwilson/sensibleadventures/nardica/nardica.md

 slipped her feet into her boots, and went out to face another day on the southern ocean.

-Aunt Naggie nodded at her when she reached the pilot house.
+Aunt Naggie nodded to Iffy when she reached the pilot house.
-"Sleep aright?" she asked.
+"Sleep aright?"

-Iffy yawned and plopped herself onto the stool beside her aunt.
+Iffy yawned and plopped herself onto the stool beside her foster mother.
 "Fine.
 How's she doin'?"
 She studied the control panel for a moment.
-There was a bit too much tension in the mainsail, and wind drag over the hull was still half again what the core claimed it ought to be, but that was all normal.
+There was a bit too much tension in the mainsail, and wind drag over the hull was still ten percent higher than the ship's simple-minded core thought it ought to be, but that was all normal.
-She wondered wistfully what it would be like to have tech in her head like Wales did so that she could feel the ship the way she felt the sun on her face or the sting of the spray on her skin in a high sea.
+She wondered wistfully what it would be like to have tech in her head like Wales so that she could feel the ship the way she felt the sun on her face or the sting of the spray on her skin in a high sea.
-She knew it would never happen: tech like that had to be implanted at birth so that the brain could make pathways to use it.
+She knew it would never happen: stuff like that had to be implanted at birth so that the brain could make pathways to use it.
-But she had once paid two carefully-hoarded rand for five minutes under an induction headset at Halley's midwinter carnival, and had fantasized about being the *Guinevere* ever since.
+But she had once paid two carefully-hoarded rand for five minutes under an induction headset at Halley's midsummer carnival reliving a grainy pre-war recording of someone riding a surfboard, and had fantasized about being the *Guinevere* ever since.

 Aunt Naggie nudged her.
 "Wake up, sleepy head," she chided gently.
 Iffy started and straightened.
-Her aunt jerked her chin at the thermos in the ring holder next to the ship's wheel.
+Her foster mother jerked her chin at the thermos of tea in the ring holder next to the ship's wheel.
 "Fresh made.
 Well, fresh-ish,"
 she amended.